🔥 Find me at MedicalDevicesGroup.net 🔥

 It’s like the old “leave-a-penny, take-a-penny” containers you’d see at checkouts.

-I can now see how many subscribers take pennies.
 I’m hoping you’ll give some pennies back, in the form of expanding our community (for example, share this email with your department), or contributing questions and answers to our community page.

 Plus, it makes a lovely holiday gift 🎄 for Joe Hage!